ooluwgb/bazitadebiyicometproject/infrastructure/README.md

 ├── app-{some-app}/
 │     └── Resource definitions for specific downstream services or applications.
-│         Resources like EKS clusters, which spin up multiple sub-resources, │         should be isolated into their own namespaces for maintainability.
+│         Resources like EKS clusters, which spin up multiple sub-resources, │         should be isolated into their own workspace for maintainability.
 │
 ├── base/
 │     └── Resource definitions for shared infrastructure, such as: